Home » Recipes » Baked Quinoa Falafel with Turmeric Sauce

 baked-gluten-free-falafel

 I haven’t always been the biggest falafel fan.
 It’s only been in the last year or so that I’ve really started to enjoy it, but again, whenever I could find one that was gluten-free it was always fried.
-So now that I have a recipe that is healthy, vegan, gluten-free and no frying needed, I’m going to become falafel obsessed.
+So now that I have a recipe that is vegan, gluten-free and no frying needed, I’m going to become falafel obsessed.

 I have a big container in my freezer right now…just waiting to be devoured at lunch.
 So good!